A Fock Sheaf For Givental Quantization: Complex-Conjugate Polarization and Holomorphic Anomaly

 where $P = P(t,x_1)$ is the discriminant \eqref{eq:discriminant}. \end{description} \end{proposition} \begin{proof} The proof is similar to that of Lemmas~\ref{lem:jetness}--\ref{lem:pole} and Theorem~\ref{thm:anomaly}.
 (Yukawa) is obvious from the Feynman rule: $C^{(0)}_{\cc; \mu\nu\rho} = C^{(0)}_{\mu\nu\rho}$.
 (Jetness) follows from the argument of Lemma~\ref{lem:jetness}, using Proposition~\ref{prop:propagatorcc} instead of Proposition~\ref{prop:difference_conn}.
 To establish (Holomorphic Anomaly), we differentiate with respect to $\ov{t}^i$ the Feynman rule expressing $C^{(g)}_{\cc;\mu_1,\dots,\mu_n}$ in terms of $\{C^{(h)}_{\nu_1,\dots,\nu_m}\}$ and $\Delta = \Delta( \sfP, z^{-1} \ov\AF)$.
 The only non-holomorphic objects in the Feynman rule are propagators, and we have that $\ov\partial_i \Delta^{\mu\nu} = - {\Lambdacc}_{\oi}^{\mu\nu}$ by Proposition~\ref{prop:propagatorcc}(2).
 Therefore $\ov\partial_i C^{(g)}_{\cc;\mu_1,\dots,\mu_n}$ can be written as the sum over graphs with one distinguished internal edge, on which the propagator is replaced with $-{\Lambdacc}_{\oi}^{\mu\nu}$.
 The second and the third terms in equation \eqref{eq:HAE} correspond (respectively) to the cases where the distinguished edge separates and does not separate the graph.
 (Grading \& Filtration) follows from the argument of Lemma~\ref{lem:GrFil}.
 Here we need to establish an analogue of Proposition~\ref{prop:grading-filtration-prop} for $\Delta = \Delta(\sfP,z^{-1} \ov\AF)$, but this is straightforward.
 (Pole) follows from the argument of Lemma~\ref{lem:pole}. \end{proof}

-\begin{remark} Since $\Nablacc$ is flat in the holomorphic direction, the condition (Jetness) is compatible with symmetricity of the correlation functions (see also Remark~\ref{rem:Fockspace}).
+\begin{remark} Since $\Nablacc$ is flat in the holomorphic direction, the condition (Jetness) is compatible with the symmetry of the correlation functions (see also Remark~\ref{rem:Fockspace}).
 Note that the holomorphic anomaly equation \eqref{eq:HAE} is non-trivial only when the index $\ov\mu_1$ corresponds to one of the co-ordinates $\{\ov{t^0},\dots,\ov{t^N}\}$ on $\cM$. \end{remark}

 We deduce an important consequence of the holomorphic anomaly equation for the genus-one one-point correlation function, which is similar to Proposition~\ref{prop:curvature_condition}. \begin{proposition}[curvature condition] The genus-one one-point function under the complex conjugate opposite module $z^{-1} \ov\AF$ satisfies: